Instant Pot basmati rice is easy to make, and faster than on a stovetop. Use this recipe to make perfect fluffy white or brown basmati rice!

 - Typical ratio for making basmati rice in the Instant Pot is 1 to 1.25 (rice to water) when cooking.
 Although for firmer, al dente rice, add just 1 cup water.

-- It will take the pressure cooker about 5-10 minutes to fully pressurize and the 10 minutes after cooking brings the total cooking time to 26 minutes.
+- It will take the pressure cooker about 5-10 minutes to fully pressurize and the 10 minutes after cooking brings the total time to 26 minutes.

 *The information shown below is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist's advice.